 - Due to its rarity and its similarities with other diseases, blepharospasm is often misdiagnosed.
 Following conditions should be considered in the differential diagnosis while evaluating a suspected case of blepharospasm:

 - Blepharospasm: It refers eyelid muscles around the eye which close involuntarily.
 This might possibly cause loss of vision, especially while reading, headaches, and eyebrow strain.
 The early symptoms of blepharospasm include increased blink rate (77%), eyelid spasms (66%), eye irritation (55%), midfacial or lower facial spasm (59%), brow spasm (24%), and eyelid tic (22%).

 - Ptosis: Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.